-History Honors Scholars explore topics of their own choosing, conduct exciting research, and are guided by outstanding faculty in the History Department to produce works of true scholarship.
-History Honors Scholars develop the analytic, research, and writing skills necessary for success in many fields.
-Past participants in the program have gone on to graduate programs in history and other subjects, to law school and other forms of professional training, and to a wide variety of other careers.
-History Majors who successfully complete the History Honors Scholar Program and meet GPA requirements can also be awarded with “Distinction in History” when they graduate.
+Past participants in the program have gone on to graduate programs in history and other subjects, to law school and other forms of professional training and to a wide variety of other careers.
+History majors who successfully complete the History Honors Scholar Program and meet GPA requirements can also be awarded with “Distinction in History” when they graduate.

 - Learn More about the History Honors program